 This is a bold and independent dog who needs confident, patient training.
 This isn't the breed for a first-time or timid dog owner.

 Kuvaszok are generally healthy, but like all breeds, they're prone to certain health conditions.
 Not all Kuvaszok will get any or all of these diseases, but it's important to be aware of them if you're considering this breed.

 The following conditions may affect Kuvaszok:

 - Canine hip dysplasia: This is a condition where the femur doesn't fit snugly into the pelvic socket of the hip joint.
 Hip dysplasia can exist with or without clinical signs.
 Some dogs exhibit pain and lameness on one or both rear legs.
 As the dog ages, arthritis can develop.
-Screening for hip dysplasia can be done by the Orthopedic Foundation for Animals (OFA) or by using the University of Pennsylvania Hip Improvement Program (PennHIP).
-Dogs that have hip dysplasia shouldn't be bred.
+Screening for hip dysplasia can be done by a vet.
+Dogs who have hip dysplasia shouldn't be bred.
 If your dog displays signs of hip dysplasia, talk to your vet.
 There are many new treatments that can help your dog if hip dysplasia is found.